-Galen even recommended spices such as pepper, ginger and cinnamon to his patients, while other doctors recommended fruits and vegetables.
-In other cases, ingredients that are no longer used, like silphium, asphodel and muscari were also used in cooking.
+Galen even recommended spices such as pepper, ginger, and cinnamon to his patients while other doctors recommended fruits and vegetables.
+In other cases, ingredients that are no longer used, such as silphium, asphodel, and muscari were also used in cooking.

 Principles of the Mediterranean diet

-Greek food is often considered among the most healthy cuisines in the world, as it is linked to the Mediterranean diet, which has been proven to have countless health benefits.
+Greek food is often considered among the healthiest cuisines in the world, as it is linked to the Mediterranean diet, which has been proven to have countless health benefits.

-As a rule, the Mediterranean diet is mainly plant-based, as it is high in vegetables, fruits, legumes, and unprocessed grains while low in meat and meat products (only a few times per month).
+As a rule, the Mediterranean diet is mainly plant-based.
+It is high in vegetables, fruits, legumes, and unprocessed grains while low in meat and meat products consumed only a few times per month.